 In Years 1 and 2 the children progress on to Key Stage 1 where their learning from the Early Years Foundation Stage is developed.
-The core skills of Literacy and Mathematics are still the focus for learning and are timetabled during morning sessions when the children are full of energy.
-Writing is extended at this stage and other subjects such as Science, Technology, History, Geography, Art, Music, ICT, PE and Religious Education are further developed and taught across the curriculum in half termly topics.
+The core skills of English and Mathematics are still the focus for learning and are timetabled during morning sessions when the children are full of energy.
+Writing is extended at this stage and other subjects such as Science, Technology, History, Geography, Art, Music, ICT, PE and Religious Education are further developed and taught across the curriculum in termly topics.
 This enables the children to absorb the work in a dynamic and interesting way and allows them to be able to relate their learning in Maths for example with the work they may be doing in History.

 Constant praise and encouragement is the key to success and the children are rewarded for good work, being helpful and working well together.
 This approach means that the children immediately know when they have done well, understand what standards they are aiming for and creates a happy, harmonious atmosphere.
 We place a high value on the children attaining the best they can, but also recognise that children achieve at different rates.
 With our small class sizes, excellent quality teachers and support staff we are able to stretch those children who find the work easier and support others with extra help.